cap-js/docs/java/outbox.md

 Each call to the outboxed service is asynchronously executed, if the API method internally calls the method `Service.emit(EventContext)`.

 ::: warning Asynchronous execution
-If a method has a return value, the method on the outboxed service will always return `null` since it is executed asynchronously.
+If a method on the outboxed service has a return value, it will always return `null` since it is executed asynchronously.
 A common example for this are the `CqnService.run(...)` methods.
 :::